 Dave is passionate about the community and spearheaded a campaign that raised £250,000 to help open a new Maggie’s cancer caring centre in Aberdeen, Scotland.

-Michele McNichol joined Wood Group Mustang in 2001 and was appointed CEO of Asset Life Cycle Solutions West in 2016.
-With more than 25 years of experience in the oil and gas industry, she has served in a variety of roles, most recently as CEO of Wood Group Mustang.
+Michele McNichol joined Wood Group in 2001 and was appointed executive president of integration in 2017.
+With more than 25 years of experience in the oil and gas industry, she has served in a variety of roles, most recently as CEO of the Asset Life Cycle Solutions business in the Western region.

 Michele started her career as a process engineer with Amoco Production Company before joining ABB Lummus (Randall Division), where she served as a project engineer and project manager.

-Michele holds a Bachelor of Science degree in chemical engineering from Texas A&M University and is a registered professional engineer in Texas and a certified project management professional.
+Michele holds a Bachelor of Science degree in chemical engineering from Texas A&M University.
+She is a registered professional engineer in Texas and a certified project management professional.

 Since joining Wood Group in 2003, Bob MacDonald has been the key account manager for BP, managed the Operations Support Group and was operations director for J P Kenny before becoming the director for the North Sea region in 2013 for Wood Group Kenny.
 A key member of the Wood Group Kenny leadership team, Bob contributed significantly to the excellent growth and performance of the business.
 He was appointed CEO Specialist Technical Solutions in 2016.